Skip to content

 Out of all of the requests that we receive at Mr. Local History, none measure up to the sheer volume we receive every month requesting additional information on Blairsden, one of the crown jewel estates of the Somerset Hills.

-While there have been numerous pieces posted on the internet regarding Blairsden that stretch the truth and invoke imaginations, we will try to put Blairsden into its historical perspective.
+While there have been numerous pieces posted on the internet regarding Blairsden that stretch the truth and invoke imagination, we will try to put Blairsden into its historical perspective.
 While stories of ghosts and ghouls are fun and often used as a draw to teach history, we hope that the pictures and articles from the local historical society’s research archives offer enough to quench your thirst for knowledge about this wondrous estate and how blessed our area is to have such a place.

-Clinton Ledyard Blair, in conjunction with his Grandfather John Insley Blair, and Father, founded the investment banking firm Blair & Company, building their Blair & Co. building on 24 Broad Street (on the Northwest corner of Exchange Place/Broad Street) in New York City.
+Clinton Ledyard Blair, in conjunction with his Grandfather, John Insley Blair, and his Father, founded the investment banking firm Blair & Company, building their Blair & Co. building on 24 Broad Street (on the Northwest corner of Exchange Place/Broad Street) in New York City.
 He was also governor of the New York Stock Exchange, a director of Lackawanna Steel, the Green Bay & Western Railroad, and many other corporations.
 Blair was both Commodore and Vice Commodore of the prestigious New York Yacht Club.

 He married Florence Osborne Jennings, and together they had four daughters: Marjory Bruce, Florence Ledyard, Edith Dodd, and Marie Louise.

-In 1898, workers began construction on CLB’s opulent 38-room, Louis XIII style mansion in Peapack-Gladstone, New Jersey.
+In 1898, workers began construction on CLB’s opulent 38-room Louis XIII-style mansion in Peapack-Gladstone, New Jersey.
 Blairsden, as he named the home, was finally finished in 1903.
 In February 1949, CLB died at the age of 82.
-The following year Blairsden and 50 acres of property were sold for an estimated $65,000 to the Sisters of St. John the Baptist.
+The following year, Blairsden and 50 acres of property were sold for an estimated $65,000 to the Sisters of St. John the Baptist.

 Blairsden’s Recent History

-In the 1990’s when the Sisters of St. John the Baptist decided to sell “Blairsden,” a group of architects, landscape architects, architectural historians, and others formed the not-for-profit Blairsden Association with the intention of raising the funds necessary to acquire and restore the property and make it accessible to the public.
+In 1990, when the Sisters of St. John the Baptist decided to sell “Blairsden,” a group of architects, landscape architects, architectural historians, and others formed the not-for-profit Blairsden Association with the intention of raising the funds necessary to acquire and restore the property and make it accessible to the public.
 Although more than $4 million in public and private funds were pledged to the Blairsden Association for the project, the Sisters, in 2002, decided to sell the property to another entity, the Foundation for Classical Architecture, which has since been carefully restoring the house and grounds.

-The Blairsden Association, although not successful in its efforts to acquire “Blairsden,” had nevertheless developed what was considered by many to be an effective model for a public-private partnership for such a project.
+The Blairsden Association, although unsuccessful in its efforts to acquire “Blairsden,” had nevertheless developed what was considered by many to be an effective model for a public-private partnership for such a project.
 As a result, the Association — which was renamed the Natirar Association — was asked by the Somerset County Park Commission to assist in the county government’s ultimately successful efforts to acquire “Blairsden’s” neighboring estate, “Natirar.”
 The Association was later dissolved.

 The Blairsden Estate is under current heavy restoration, and the owners are very private.
 The owners hope that everyone respects their privacy.
 THSSH will continue to follow up on its progress and hope that this historic estate is fully restored and shines once again.